colinxr/contempo_rsvp/readme.md

 - are the correct staff members receiving the unknown notifications, if applicable?

 #### 7. Prepare list
-- Export the csv as Windows CSV in Excel.
-If the file is not formatted this way, php will not be able to read it properly and the RSVP Match function will break.
-- Make sure the csv columns match the columns in rsvp.class.php and db.class.php
+- Make sure the CSV columns match the columns in rsvp.class.php and db.class.php
+- Guest Of, First Name, Last Name, Company, Prof Level, Email, Email Lowercase, Gender, VIP Type
+- Lowercase Email field is essential as it ensures a perfect match when user submits the form

 #### 8. Set Partner RSVP
 - If partners want to invite guests but won't provide their emails, rename the Open directory to the name of the partner